 Some organizations are exploring the possible role of monoclonal antibodies — engineered antibodies that are increasingly used in the treatment of cancer and other diseases.

 Tocilizumab and sarilumab are drugs used to treat autoimmune illnesses such as rheumatoid arthritis.
-In patients with severe COVID-19, these and similar drugs that combat inflammation are under study to see if the use of such medications may improve the intense immune reaction (aka cytokine storm) experienced by some to the virus in later phases of illness.
+The trial exploring sarilumab has not shown benefit.
+In patients with severe COVID-19, these and similar drugs that combat inflammation are under study to see if the use of such medications may improve the intense immune reaction (also known as cytokine storm) experienced by some to the virus in later phases of illness.